phpdata/documentation-templates/api-restful/template.md

 Response code `201`

-Usually first property with be `id` with newly created value
+Usually first property will be `id` with newly created value

 ```javascript